bricoletc/delfies/README.md

 ## Outputs

+### Terminology: breakpoint types and strandedness

+First, we provide two basic definitions:

+- Breakpoints can be of two `breakpoint_type`s:
+  - S2G: telomere-containing softclipped-reads align to a location in the genome.
+  - G2S: non-telomere-containing softclipped-reads align to a location in the genome that contains telomeres

+  These two types both describe elimination breakpoints at which telomeres have been added to the retained fragments.
+In the case of `S2G` breakpoints, the assembled genome is the unbroken genome, and breakpoint-supporting reads come from cells with a broken genome.
+In the case of `G2S` breakpoints, the assembled genome is the reduced genome (with telomeres), and breakpoint-supporting reads come from cells with an unbroken genome

+- Breakpoint strand.
+The strand is defined as '+', or also called '3prime', if the softclips on reads occur 3' of the assembled genome, and '-' or '3prime', if they occur 5' of the assembled genome.
+For both `S2G` and `G2S` breakpoints, '+' suggests the eliminated genome occurs 3' of the identified breakpoint, and vice-versa.

+### Files
 The main outputs of `delfies` are:

-- `breakpoint_maxima.bed`: a BED-formatted file containing the location of identified elimination breakpoints.
+- `breakpoint_locations.bed`: a BED-formatted file containing the location of identified elimination breakpoints.
-   - The location itself is provided as an interval of size one; however, all putative breakpoint positions are merged into a larger interval that is provided in the name column (column 4), as `maximal_focus_window: <start>-<end>`.
+   - The location itself is provided as an interval of size one, and corresponds to the first base past the putative breakpoint.
+   - The name column (column 4) records the breakpoint type, as defined above.
+     It also stores larger window, in the format `maximal_focus_window: <start>-<end>`, containing several adjacent putative breakpoint positions that have been merged together.
+   - The score column (column 5) stores the number of sequencing reads that support the sharply-defined identified breakpoint (=one-base interval).
-    - The strand column (column 6) is a '+' if the telomere-containing reads (mainly) occur 3' of the identified breakpoint, and '-' if they occur 5' of the identified breakpoint.
+    - The strand column (column 6) specifies the likely direction of eliminated DNA, as defined above.
-      Thus a '+' suggests the eliminated DNA is 3' of the breakpoint, and vice-versa.

 - `breakpoint_sequences.fasta`: a FASTA-formatted file containing the sequences of identified elimination breakpoints.
 The header field contains:
-   - A sequence ID as `<detection_mode>_<breakpoint_type>_<chrom>`
+   - A sequence ID as `<breakpoint_type>_<breakpoint_direction>_<chrom>`

-     `detection_mode` is currently always S2G, so ignore this (TODO: add G2S)

-     `breakpoint_type` is '3prime' for a '+' breakpoint, and '5prime' for a '-' breakpoint (see BED file above)
+     `breakpoint_type`: 'S2G' or 'G2S', as defined above

+     `breakpoint_type`: '5prime' or '3prime', as defined above

-     `chrom` is the contig/scaffold/chromosome name
+     `chrom`: the contig/scaffold/chromosome name

     - Some additional information is provided, e.g. the position of the breakpoint and the number of reads supporting the breakpoint ('num_telo_containing_softclips')